 The sight on our way back made me realize how powerful God is.
 The rocks, sea, wind, and the way nature calms your heart and mind is a solid proof of His love.
 Be one with nature, it is our responsibility to take care of the natural wonders God has provided us.

 – dinner from 7:00pm-9:00pm

 – night life 9:00pm-10:30pm good music, fire dancing, cold beer, bonfire, the breeze (we could not ask for more!)

-I particularly enjoyed “smoresing” ( we had marshmallow sticks placed in fire for it to melt inside and become smores)
+I particularly enjoyed “s’moresing” ( we had marshmallow sticks placed on fire)

 Since we haven’t had any sleep yet, my husband and I went to our tent before our friends to rest.
 I thought it’s going to be a cold night since we were outside but boy, it was too hot!
 We slept with our tent open and without a blanket.
 I woke up at around 5:30am feeling light.
 I waited for my husband and tropa to wake up.
 We had a hearty breakfast (buffet pa more, bebs!) before our last round of swimming.